pedroetb/pedroetb-projects-docker-build/README.md

   1. **prepare-target**:

      Check if target environment is local or remote, preparing connection and functions used at next steps.

+  1. **ssh-config**:

+     If target environment is remote, set connection options, add identity and define function to run commands at target.

   1. **prepare-credentials**: